openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/math/math_package_api/math_package_interfaces.md

 func isNormal(): Bool
 ```

-Function: Determines whether the floating-point number is normal.
+Functionality: Determines whether the floating-point number is a normal value.

 Return Value: